Home

 Post Firing Cracks

-Some times glass that has been fired previously will crack or break for no apparent reason.
+Some times glass that has been fired some time previously will develop fused glass cracks or breaks for no apparent reason.

-The reason for this is generally a build up of stress in the glass.
+This is generally caused by a build up of stress in the glass.